hazevt04/cub_sliding_window/README.md

 The last value output is the time in milliseconds for the overall GPU execution including memory transfer to and from the GPU

-## FindCUDAAPIWrapper CMake Module
-I also included my version of the FindCUDAAPIWrapper Cmake module and even a BASH script to install it.
-This will help my CMakeLists.txt find
-Cmake module for cuda-api-wrapper